 What is the universe made of?
 Why is there matter but no antimatter?
 What is dark matter, what is dark energy?
-How can you explain the physics of black holes or supernovae?
+How can the physics of black holes or supernovae be explained?

-These are the important research topics being investigated by the scientists at the MPP.
+These are the major research topics that scientists at the MPP are working on.
 We still know very little about the universe.
-At present, certain knowledge exists only for visible matter, which makes up only five percent of the universe: atoms, molecules, stars and galaxies.
+So far, we only have reliable knowledge about visible matter, which makes up only five percent of the universe: atoms, molecules, stars and galaxies.

-95 percent of the universe is still in the dark - quite literally: Scientists assume there are further, invisible forms of matter and energy, which they therefore call “dark”.
+Ninety-five percent of the universe is still in the dark - literally: Scientists assume that there are other, non-visible forms of matter and energy, which are therefore referred to as "dark".

-In order to bring light into this dark, our physicists study the smallest building blocks of our universe: elementary particles, which form matter and bring about their mutual interaction.
-The framework for this research is the Standard Model of particle physics.
+To shed light on this darkness, our physicists are investigating the smallest building blocks of our universe: elementary particles that form matter and interact with each other.
+The framework of this research is the Standard Model of particle physics.

 It contains the particle families known so far and the forces that act between the particles.
 The latest addition to the family is the Higgs boson, which gives mass to other elementary particles.

 The Standard Model can conclusively explain the known part of the universe, i.e. five percent of it.
 But it leaves many questions, such as those relating to antimatter, dark matter or dark energy, unanswered.